Skip to content

 A message cannot be delivered before it is routed, but due to delays and retries in the potentially long chain of delivery, status can arrive out of order.

-We can recommend to implement some logic that prevents overwriting final states.
+We can recommend implementing some logic that prevents overwriting final states.

 Charge States